quantify-os/quantify-core/CONTRIBUTING.rst

    Now you can make your changes locally.

 #.
-When you're done making changes, auto-format the repository with `black` and ensure test coverage
+When you are done making changes, auto-format the repository with `black` and ensure test coverage

     .. code-block::

-        $ black . # no need to run if you installed pre-commit
+        $ black .
         $ pytest --cov